 With time to mull over the consequences the CFO can look for ways to frame the situation and reasons for the decision.
 Perhaps, the CFO's plan is to work from a position of strength that 'despite a poor year for the company (and in the market), the company is paying some dividend...'
-An alternative framing may be that company and market responses to a bad year should improve profitability and meet the shareholder targets in the medium term.
+An alternative approach maybe, that will significantly developments off the back of a bad year, to improve profitability and meet the shareholder targets in the medium term.
 The intention of the exercise is to instil confidence in the long-term stability and profitability of the company.

-Effectively, the target of the exercise is to prepare the markets/shareholders for what's to come, come results day, so as to protect a steep fall in the share price following a bad year; manage rating agencies' view of the company and protect the current rating, to ensure stock analysts don't change their view from hold to sell!
-Managing shareholder income expectations from the dividend so as to keep their confidence in the company.
+Effectively, the target of the exercise is to prepare the markets/shareholders for what's to come, come results day, so as to protect a steep fall in the share price following a bad year; manage rating agencies' view of the company and protect the current rating, to ensure they don't change their view from hold to sell!
+Manage shareholder income expectations from the dividend so as to keep their confidence in the company.